-I ended up doing an Apple Watch 4 Review after all – Here it is
+I did an Apple Watch 4 Review after all – Here it is

 Unfortunately for Apple, they used this exact wording on the box: “Designed for athletes by Apple and Nike“.
 In my mind that gives me carte blanche to apply the most rigorous standards to assess the sporty accuracy of their relatively expensive product – as opposed to general fitness levels of accuracy that I might apply to other, more modest, claims.